Alex7pl/Mercarande/README.md

-# Traffic Simulator
+# Mercarande
-This proyect is for the 2nd practice of TP2 in FdI UCM
+This proyect is for the practice of IS II in FdI UCM

 ![App preview](https://github.com/Alex7pl/Mercarande/blob/main/src/resources/mainapp.png)